srinivassaitangudu/helpers1/docs/work_organization/all.team_collaboration.how_to_guide.md

   - A TODO email replaces stand-up meetings
 - When to send an email:
   - Within the first hour of beginning the day
+    - There is no hard deadline, given that we have people working from different time zones.
+Doing it first thing in the morning ensures one doesn't forget
   - It is recommended to check the inbox (email, GitHub) first to reflect all the update in the plan for the day
 - Send an email to: